adampresley/sublime-view-in-browser/README.md

 One of the things you may notice in the Windows configuration for *chrome* is a variable in the command path that looks like: **%Local AppData%**.
 This is a reference to your Windows installation's **AppData** folder in your user profile directory.
-There is a variable there because this value will differ for each user on your computer.
+There is a variable there because this value will differ for each user on your computer, and Chrome installs to your **AppData** folder.

 Here is a list of supported variables: